How much does a keg cost?

 Do you have a list of kegs?

-We do have a list of kegs available on our website on our kegs page.
-There is no pricing on this list, the easiest way to obtain a price is to email or call your local Binny’s.
+Check our website for a partial list of available kegs.
+The easiest way to obtain a price is to email or call your local Binny’s.

 Do I need to pre-order a keg or can I just come in and pick it up?